scandinave/accessControlMiddleware/README.md

 ### transformUserName

 This middleware handle the use of User rigth in AccessControl like Role.
 To differenciate between Role and User with the same name (eg: Admin role and Admin user), you can pass a function that will updates all the users names.
 For example you can prefixe all the users names with __u-__.

 How you load your users and roles inside accessControl is up to you and out of the scope of this middleware.
 AccessControl does not provide any support of user's base authorization but it's work really well.

 ## Specifics/dynamics resources
 To grant authorizations to a specific resource or a set of resources, you must tell to AccessControlMiddleware, which resources a users can access.
-To do that, define a resources entry in your access token paylaod in this form:
+To do that, define a resources entry in your access token payload in this form:

 ```javascript
 resources: [